janboddez/share-on-mastodon/README.md

 add_filter( 'share_on_mastodon_featured_image', '__return_false' );
 ```

-If you wanted to disable images only for a certain post type, you could do so:
+If you wanted to disable including featured images for a certain post type only, you could do that:
 ```
 add_filter( 'share_on_mastodon_featured_image', function( $enabled, $post ) {
   if ( 'post' === $post->post_type ) {